 If Kuala Lumpur was the heart of Malaysia, the hustle and bustle of the people, places, culture and of course, food would be the blood coursing through its veins.
 Always alive and pumping, Kuala Lumpur is the capital of Malaysia, with an estimated population of 1.67 million, this multi-racial and multi-cultural city is a melting pot of diverse sights and sounds.
 To really experience this amazing city, these hot spots are just some of KL’s must-sees and must-dos.

 It’s no surprise that this architectural masterpiece is on our list!
 The Petronas Twin Towers, also known as KLCC towers, is an 88-story twin-tower building that stands at a majestic 452 meters and is arguably Malaysia’s most prominent and easily recognizable landmark.
 KLCC in itself holds many nice attractions and activities including the Aquaria KLCC (an aquarium great for those looking for a piece of the sea on land), KLCC Park (lush greenery that’s great for a picnic day out.

 Make sure you stick around to watch the water fountains during the evenings though!
-Musical fountain shows to the sounds of orchestrated pieces come on at about 9.30pm to enthral you with beautiful sights, sounds and lightings.
+The musical fountain shows the sounds of orchestrated pieces coming on at about 9.30pm to enthral you with beautiful sights, sounds and lights.

 Image credit: easybook.com